Healthy Oatmeal Spinach Pancakes (GF)

 • Oats: use rolled oats for this recipe or pre-prepared oat flour.
 I haven’t tried the recipe with instant oats.

-• Yogurt: you can use Natural or Greek Yogurt.
+• Yogurt: you can use Natural or Greek Yogurt (learn how to make yogurt).
 For a dairy-free option, you could use coconut yogurt.

 • Eggs: I use two large eggs.
 For vegan alternatives, read the FAQs below.